eclipse-californium/californium/MIGRATION_HINTS.md

 `Request.setOnResponseError(Throwable error)` is not longer accompanied by `Request.setCanceled(boolean canceled)`.

+For incoming traffic `Message.localAddress` contains now the address of the receiving Connector.
+Before the `Message.destinationContext` was used.
+The `Message.localAddress` supportes `UDPCOnnector` with `MulticastReceivers`.

 ### Scandium:

 Redesigned!
 May cause also unaware changes!
 If you detect one, please create an issue on